Vladyslav-Mats/LSML_Project/README.md

 # Usage

-To run Gradient boosting you need to clone repo and compile main.
+To run Gradient boosting you need to clone repo and compile it.
+Intended method of compilation is to make something like

+/usr/local/bin/g++-7 -O2 -std=c++11 -fopenmp -o out -I . *.cpp

 It has 2 modes - Fit and Predict.

 ### Example of running Fit mode: